EditorsAbout the SiteComes vs. MicrosoftUsing This Web SiteSite ArchivesCredibility IndexOOXMLOpenDocumentPatentsNovellNews DigestSite NewsRSS

 Another reader sent us another reason for concern.
 It’s about ASUS and it’s something that was previously covered here and here.
 ASUS says that it has a new tie with Microsoft.
 The reader argues: “One thing I noticed this summer and going back to last year is that the pre-installed linux systems sell out fast, but take ages and ages to restock.
 That makes it look like the production is not following the law of supply and demand.
 Here’s an example with Asus:

-That may explain why there aren’t any now: they’ve been
+That may explain why there aren't any now: they've been sold, leaving only the less popular XP models still available to buy.

 “The article puts the blame on Intel, but Microsoft rarely works directly, see PX3096 for details.
 It’s the same way elsewhere.” says this reader.